bemasc/risav/draft-xu-ipsecme-risav.md

 # Control Plane

-The functions of the control plane of RISAV include enabling and disabling RISAV, and it provides a green channel for quickly restarting the system in exception cases.
+The functions of the control plane of RISAV include enabling and disabling RISAV, and it provides a green channel for quickly restarting the system in exceptional cases.

 ## Enabling RISAV
 When RISAV is to be enabled, it should: